AdobeDocs/commerce-cloud-service.en/help/user/overview.md

 ## Commerce on Experience Cloud Infrastructure

 Commerce on AEC is a fully managed hosting platform that provides a **self-service** approach to building, deploying, and managing your Commerce application (powered by Magento) in a cloud-native environment.
-From the Commerce Program portal, you control:
+From the Commerce program portal, you control:

 - Environment access and controls
 - CICD Pipeline optimization and scheduling